panglesd/slipshow/docs/custom-scripts.rst

    }}
    ```

-That is great!
-However, it is not always easy to compute a script to undo the side effects.
-Consider for example if we change the background of multiple elements, and they all have different initial background.
+That's a start, but it is not always easy to write a script to undo the changes.
+Consider for example if we change the background of multiple elements, and they all have different initial backgrounds.

 .. slipshow-example::